Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/index.md

 ## Introduction

-* This is the team for EGR 314 Spring 2024.
-This team aimed at designing weather detecting humidifier.
-Hydropro is the humidifier that controls the humidity in the air as it constantly measures the humidity and temperature in the air.
+This is the team for EGR 314 Spring 2024.
+In the quest for better home comfort, accuracy and simplicity are key.
+While professional weather stations have highly precise sensors for weather forecasting, there's a chance to bring similar accuracy and ease to everyday home devices.
+While mobile apps help us understand outdoor weather, there's room for improvement indoors, especially with devices like humidifiers.
+One such example are humidifiers which can be equipped with advanced sensors to accurately measure humidity and temperature, making indoor living more comfortable, accurate and healthy.
+This isn't just an idea; it's a possibility and our goal where advanced sensor technology meets user-friendly design.
+We offer a new way to manage home climate through HydroPro.
+Team 309 aims to design a weather-detecting humidifier.
+Hydropro is the humidifier that controls the desired humidity in the air as it constantly measures the current humidity in a room's enviornment.

+The project plans to involve the development of a weather station for these demands to a wider public.
+With the inclusion of a humidity sensor for a mobile weather station, the product is intended to collect and transfer data over WiFi using the MQTT protocol.
+The project also intends to include at least 1 actuator in the form of a water pump motor and communicate commands over a I2C or SPI-based protocol.
+The functionality of the motor controlled actuator will remain of high importance in this project for the most successful sensor readings.
+Therfore, we aim to maintain similar accuracy to competitors in the weather sensing market, including the durability they are known for having as well.